spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 ## VII.
 Concluding Remarks

-From a time series analysis perspective, our modeling ideas can guide further research by using the properties of circular convolution and connecting with various signals.
+From a time series analysis perspective, our modeling ideas can guide future research by using the properties of circular convolution and connecting with various signals.
 Because circular convolution is a core component in many machine learning tasks, this post could provide an example for how to leverage the circular convolution, discrete Fourier transform, and linear regression.
-While we focused on the time series imputation and the convolutional kernel learning problems, we hope that our modeling ideas will inspire others in machine learning and optimization.
+While we focused on the time series imputation and the convolutional kernel learning problems, we hope that our modeling ideas will inspire others in the fields machine learning and optimization.

 <br>
 <br>